The essential steps to close on your home with confidence

 Just when you think you are nearing the finish line with your new home, here comes another hurdle!
 Scammers are taking advantage of homebuyers – just days before they close – through a sophisticated email phishing scheme.
 Posing as your real estate or settlement agent, scammers send an email with last-minute changes for wiring or electronically transferring your down payment and closing costs.
 If they’re successful, it can be very difficult to get your money back – and in many cases, it could cost a homebuyer their life savings and new home.

 Get Scam Smart: Take a few preventative steps to protect yourself and your money.
 When scheduling your closing, identify two trusted representatives — including your real estate and title agents — who can safely confirm the details of your closing.
-Use the (page 3) to record their names and primary contact information so you have it accessible if this phishing scam happens to you.
+Use the Mortgage Closing Checklist (page 3) to record their names and primary contact information so you have it accessible if this phishing scam happens to you.

 Review your Closing Disclosure and other closing documents